alwinyang91/E2E-MLprojects-StudentIndicator/README.md

 # E2E-MLprojects-StudentIndicator
-This repository stores End to End ML project for Student Indicator with EDA and Feature Engineering.
+This repository stores End to End ML project for Student Indicator with Industrial Standard。